Bed Bugs Bite

 Over time, it is possible to become less sensitive or more sensitive to a bed bugs bite.
 Here are several pictures of bed bug bites for comparison to your bite marks.

 Bed bugs are normally nocturnal and feeding takes place late at night through early morning hours, but bed bugs can feed during daylight hours, too.
 Often bed bug bites can be single but can be multiple and form a pattern.
 There are many reasons why bites are clustered close together.
+Bed bugs hide in mattress bed seams or folds.
+If your arm or leg is along one of these seams, any bedbugs hiding will move to the closest skin area along the mattress seam line, often in a pattern of 3 bites (called the breakfast, lunch and dinner pattern).

 They will not move because you move during feeding unless for some reason the stylet fascicle doesn't allow blood to be sucked up into the bed bug's gut.

-picture bed bugs bite
+Bed bugs bite pictures

-Picture of Bed Bugs Bites
+See Pictures of Bed Bugs For More

-bed bugs bite
+Do bed bugs bite your buttocks?

-Bed Bug Bite Picture on Leg
+Bed Bug Bites on Buttocks

 No treatment is usually required for a bedbugs bite.
 If you scratch the bite so that it breaks the skin, you could develop a secondary infection.
 If the area of the bite becomes redder and redder or otherwise appears infected, see your doctor.
 Antibiotics may be needed.
 The bottom line – don’t scratch the bites.
 You should also wash the affected area with an antiseptic soap to help prevent infection.